programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 As shown by the code above, we only needed to add `geom_histogram()` to create a histogram.
 However, making an effective histogram involves a bit more work.
 It is important, for example, to determine a 'bin size' that makes sense for the data.
 The bin size, also known as the 'interval' or 'bandwidth', refers to the width of each bar, and determines how data is grouped and displayed along the x-axis.
 In the histogram created in Figure 4, ggplot2 defaulted to a binwidth of 30 (`bins=30`) – but a warning message recommends picking a better value.
 You can explore more configuration possibilities in the [`geom_histogram()` documentation](http://ggplot2.tidyverse.org/reference/geom_histogram.html).

 In this simple graph, the distribution of the `dist` variable appears rather skewed: very few destination cities are located far away from their origin city.
-This has implications for our analysis, as it suggests that while most sister cities tend to be geographically close, there are exceptions where cities establish partnerships with far-off counterparts.
+This has implications for the analysis, as it suggests that while most sister cities tend to be geographically close, there are exceptions in which cities establish partnerships with far-off counterparts.

-We can use a [cumulative distribution function (ECDF)](https://en.wikipedia.org/wiki/Empirical_distribution_function) to gain additional insights into this urban pattern and better understand the spatial distribution of sister city relationships.
-This type of plot shows us how urban connections are distributed across different distances.
-The ECDF can also assess whether the skewness observed is a genuine feature of the data or a result of bin size.
+You can use a [cumulative distribution function (ECDF)](https://en.wikipedia.org/wiki/Empirical_distribution_function) to gain additional insights into this pattern and better understand the spatial distribution of sister-city relationships.
+The ECDF can also assess whether the skewness observed is a genuine feature of the data, or just a result of bin size.
 If the ECDF shows a similar pattern of skewness, with a steep increase on the left and a more gradual increase on the right, it would confirm skewness is an inherent characteristic of the `dist` variable.
-In ggplot2, we can create an ECDF by adding the `stat_ecdf()` layer to our plot.
+In ggplot2, you can create an ECDF by adding the `stat_ecdf()` layer to your plot.
 Here's an example:

 ```